 The deans at UACCM shall comply with this policy in their review and approval of all new courses and for certifying that the expected student learning outcomes for the course meets the credit hour definition.
 The determination of credit hours is made when a new course or a revision to an existing course is proposed.
-The submitted syllabus is examined for the instructional format and contact time as well as for assignments and evaluation mechanisms by the deans and the Vice Chancellor for Academic Affairs.
+The submitted syllabus is examined for the instructional format and contact time as well as for assignments and evaluation mechanisms by the deans and the Vice Chancellor for Academics.

 At UACCM, a standard semester consists of 15 weeks, plus a final examination week.
-The academic calendar is set by the Vice Chancellor Academic Affairs and approved by the Chancellor’s Council.
+The academic calendar is set by the Vice Chancellor Academics and approved by the Chancellor’s Council.
 The semester start and end dates are selected to ensure the minimum number of days for all courses offered.